- How To Know If Your Cat Loves Kisses

 Generally, most cats don’t understand kisses.
 This is because their way of showing affection and their perception of emotions are different.

-The best way to have your cat like kisses is to start kissing her when she is at a tender age.
+The best way to have your cat like kisses is to start kissing her when she is young.
 The cat will think that you’re grooming her, which is one way that cats show affection to each other.

 So, as she grows up, she will understand that kisses are one way of you showing that you care about her.